 - Manage and update passwords to various services

-OAuth – more specifically OAuth 2 – is an industry-standard protocol for authorization.
-It enables a third-party applications (like STRATO) to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.
+OAuth – more specifically, OAuth 2 – is an industry-standard protocol for authorization.
+It enables third-party applications (like STRATO) to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service or by allowing the third-party application to obtain access on its own behalf.

-At BlockApps we love OAuth because it just works and because its an open-source protocol – meaning it is free to used and not owned by any one company.
+At BlockApps, we love OAuth because it just works and because it’s an open-source protocol – meaning it is free to use and not owned by any one company.

 Signing into STRATO in one click with a Google account – check out our developer guide here.